Manas588/Password-Checker/README.md

 # Password-Checker
-Checks IF the entered Password was ever HACKED
+Checks if the entered Password was ever HACKED

+Just Run the file  Enter Passwords
+To stop the prompt from asking more passwords enter "END"